-The Special Education Credential Program is comprised of 12 courses (5 pre-requisites and 7 core courses) and Final Fieldwork (student teaching) for a total of 46 units.
-The program has both authorizations in mild/moderate and/or moderate/severe disabilities.
+Beginning in Fall 2022 the Education Specialist Credential Program is comprised of 10 courses (2 pre-requisites and 8 core courses) plus a semester of student teaching for a total of 39 units.
+The program has both authorizations in mild/moderate support needs (MMSN) and/or extensive support needs (ESN).
 Candidates choose which authorization they would like to pursue at the time of application to the program.
-It is possible to pursue both authorizations with one added course and an added semester of final fieldwork (student teaching).
+It is possible to pursue both authorizations with one added course and an added 8 weeks of student teaching.
 Preliminary courses prepare individuals to perform the duties required of entry-level special education teaching positions.
-Candidates in the Special Education Credential program will earn a Preliminary Education Specialist Instruction Credential at the completion of the program.
+Candidates in the Education Specialist Credential Program will earn a Preliminary Education Specialist Instruction Credential at the completion of the program.

-The Special Education Credential Program prepares candidates to teach individuals in the areas of Mild/Moderate and Moderate/Severe disabilities.
+The Education Specialist Credential Program prepares candidates to teach individuals in the areas of Mild/Moderate Support Needs and Extensive Support Needs.
 The program's goals are to assist candidates in becoming: